 The following items are required for the accommodations:

-US citizens are required to carry a valid passport for at least six months following the date of their arrival in Italy.
+Non-European citizens are required to carry a passport valid for at least six months after the date of their arrival in Italy.
 No visa is required to enter the country for a stay shorter than 90 days.
-All students are highly encouraged to read and review information relevant to traveling to Italy posted on the US Department of State’s website.

-Internet access will be available at the accommodation, at no additional cost.
-Personal computers and internet connections will be allowed.
+Just in case of emergency, Internet access will be available at the accommodation, using staff devices, upon request, at no additional cost.

 Laundry service is not included.
 Students should do their own washing (detergents will be supplied by the staff).
-They can also find some launderettes in the near towns of Sorano and Pitigliano.
+They can also find some launderettes in the near town of Pitigliano.